 About 62% of people receive spoofed calls from fraudsters pretending to be reliable organizations.
-Even though it’s an old tactic, it remains one of the most popular methods that fraudsters use to extract valuable information.
-But, there are many different types of spoofing, so educating yourself about the various techniques that criminals use is the first step to protecting your brand, employees, and customers.
+While it may be an old tactic, it remains one of the most popular methods that fraudsters use to extract valuable information.
+But, there are many different types of spoofing - educating yourself about the various techniques that criminals use is the first step to protecting your brand, employees, and customers.

-In our previous article on spoofing, we offered ideas on how to stop phone spoofing of your company’s phone numbers.
-In this next article in our spoofing series, we take a look at the different types of spoofing attacks and how they work.
+In a previous post on spoofing, we offered ideas on how to stop phone spoofing of your company’s phone numbers.
+Now we’ll take a look at the different types of spoofing attacks and how they work.

-In general terms, spoofing attacks occur when a deceitful party disguises its identity and pretends to be a reliable company while communicating with the target, which is usually a consumer or employee.
-The main goal of most spoofing attacks is for the imposter to extract funds or valuable information, such as social security numbers, dates of birth, passwords, and other sensitive data.
+The main goal of most spoofing is for the imposter to extract funds or valuable information, such as social security numbers, dates of birth, passwords, and other sensitive data.
 Victims of spoofing attacks can be consumers or employees who have access to valuable information.

 Spoofing attacks can take place through a variety of methods, including telephone, email, websites, and other channels.
-Not only this, but fraudsters have also developed spoofing techniques that involve technical elements, like IP, ARP, and DNS servers, to bypass modern security measures.
+Not only this, but fraudsters have also developed techniques that involve technical elements, like IP, ARP, and DNS servers to bypass modern security measures.

 Besides the technical side, spoofing attacks focus on exploiting pre-existing relationships, whether it’s between a company and its clients or a company and its employees.
 Spoofing can be combined with other types of fraud to extract large sums of money or large data sets that contain sensitive information.